 - Veggie Swap: Not a fan of asparagus?
 I got you.
 You can also use green beans, broccoli, mushrooms, or peas!
 All go perfectly with lemon and parm.

 - Add Protein: Want to up the ante?
-Try placing a little grilled chicken or cooked sliced Italian sausage atop of this risotto.
-Droool.
+Try placing a little grilled chicken, grilled salmon, or cooked sliced Italian sausage atop of this risotto.

 - Salad: This Spinach Blackberry Salad with Poppyseed Dressing is packed with tangy, fresh flavor and texture.
 It is a great contrast with the smooth, creamy risotto!

-- Breadsticks: Super easy Garlic Parmesan Breadsticks with Garlic Dipping Sauce are a crave-worthy side the whole family will love!
+- Breadsticks: Super easy Garlic Parmesan Breadsticks with Garlic Dipping Sauce the whole family will love!

 - To reheat, place the desired portion in a covered saucepan or skillet with a splash of water, broth, or milk.
-Heat on low, stirring often, until piping hot all the way through.
+Heat on low, stirring often, until hot.

-- If you decide to freeze risotto anyway, use airtight containers and consume it within one month for the best flavor.
+- Freezing: Most cooks agree that frozen rice does not usually thaw well.
+It gets mushy, grainy, and tough.
+If you decide to freeze risotto anyway, store it in airtight containers and consume it within one month for the best flavor.